uchicago-mobi/MPCS51030-2019-Spring-Forum/README.md

 - [CocoaPodsInstallation](https://github.com/uchicago-mobi/CocoaPodsInstallation): Example app from class code-along about installing third party libraries
 - [SplitViewDemo](https://github.com/uchicago-mobi/SplitViewDemo): Example app from class code-along about creating a split view controller

+## Session 6:
+- [Angry Birds](https://github.com/uchicago-mobi/angrybirds): The app that Angry Birds should have been, featuring UICollectionViews and resource-efficient image networking!